 Skill 4: Arouse your audience through audio:

 In fact, if you have the liberty – stage the scene so the immersiveness – the presence – is heightened via the use of surround audio.
 In the scene above, if we were at the POV of the actor – say if the actor were running and fell down to the mud, the heightened sound (ear-to-the-ground) of tyres coming to a halt on gravel or wet earth – Cue foley excitement- would lend a sense of greater immersion.
 Seeing dirt (anything organic) in stereoscopic VR is something that seems to tickle the primitive brain.

 In VR, the devil and presence is in the details.

-Side note: The Jaunt ‘crater’ is very present in this scene.
+Side note: The nadir ‘crater’ is very present in this scene.
 Wear your red-cyan 3d glasses to see it, or see the whole trailer in stereoscopic 3D (needs to be downloaded not streamed for 3D)** on the Samsung VR app in the GearVR.
 There was also one scene which looks to be the interior of a refrigerator with leaves and a few testtubes in it, that was shot in monoscopic 360, making the test-tubes look like huge radioactive fuel rods.
 This leads me to believe the Jaunt Camera couldn’t be placed due to size, which means there is an industry for small form factor stereoscopic 360 cameras.

 Over all, Invisible looks to be the first Cinematic VR series done well.
 It can rightfully lay claim to that title, and the story is very engaging.
 I’ve not seen all the episodes yet, and waiting to download them to binge watch in VR!